Birth Injuries to Mother

 Medical professionals use a range of interventions to reduce the risk of major tearing.
 A common option is an episiotomy, a controlled incision that creates more room for the baby to pass through and thus reduces the risk of an uncontrolled tear.
 However, if the episiotomy is done incorrectly, it can lead to further tears and increased complications.

+It is also possible for a tear to go unnoticed, leading to long-term pain or incontinence problems.
 Care of the perineum forms part of the postnatal follow-up.
 If a tear or episiotomy is not properly managed, then the mother may need another procedure to correct the damage, causing additional stress and discomfort.

 Postnatal depression and post-traumatic stress disorder